Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 How to Save Money in College - 20 Ways

-Plenty of options exist for financing your time in college, including scholarships, loans, and part-time work.
-But even if you started to save for college early, trimming your expenses while you’re in college can mean owing less in loan repayments (and interest) down the line — and avoiding credit card debt.
+Fortunately, there are numerous options for financing the cost of higher education, including scholarships, loans, and part-time work.
+There are also ways to trim your expenses while you’re in college, which can mean borrowing less money, and owing less in loan repayments (and interest) down the line.

 Saving Money as a College Student

 Luckily, once you adopt a money-conscious mindset, you’ll likely find there are many ways to save money in college.
-And building the habit of budgeting now can serve you well as you move on to life in the real world.
-Here are some tips for how to save money in college:
+Plus, building the habit of budgeting now can serve you well as you move on to life and enter the real world.
+Here are some tips for how to save money in college.

 1. Take Advantage of Student Discounts